Find an Agent

 How Co-Ownership Works | Pros and Cons of Co-Ownership | How to Co-Own After a Divorce | Alternatives

 It’s not unusual for couples to own a house together even after their divorce.
-In fact, it’s often the most practical solution, especially if there are children involved.
-Maintaining the same house can provide continuity in a time of big change.
+In fact, it’s often the most practical solution, especially if there are children involved, because it can provide continuity during an otherwise uncertain time.

 But co-owning a house with your ex can be much like a break-up – complicated.